Advertiser Disclosure

 Edited by Rachel Lauren, B.A. in Business and Political Economy

 You've likely heard the term "asset" thrown around.
 But what is an asset?
-I your car an asset?
+Is an asset something you own?
+Is your car an asset?
 Is a college degree an asset?
 And why is understanding it so important?

 What is an asset?
 An asset is a resource with economic value owned or controlled by an individual, corporation, or country, with the anticipation of it providing a future benefit.
 From that fancy gadget you just bought, to the intellectual property rights of a hit song, assets are everywhere, intricately tied to our daily lives and future aspirations.